silnrsi/font-arab-tools/absGlyphList/README.md

 indeed cannot -- conform exactly to WSTech conventions (because, for example, NRSI conventions allow only one `glyph_name` column).

-### `absGlyphList.txt` and `absGlyphList.csv`
+### `absGlyphList.csv`

-These are tab- and comma-separated value text files that are equivalents of the master `abGlyphList.xlsx`.
-Whenever the .xlsx file is updated, the .txt and .csv files should be also be updated (by using "Save As...")
+This is a comma-separated value text file that is equivalent to the master `abGlyphList.xlsx`.
+Whenever the .xlsx file is updated, the .csv file should be also be updated (by using "Save As...")

 Notes:

-- The tab-separated (.txt) file remains in use by some older projects and tools until they get transitioned to the new workflow, at which time it will be dropped.

 - While it might be tempting to use the .csv file as the *master* file, doing so will loose the 4-hex digit formatting of the USV column, so